Become an Umpire

 How much do umpires get paid per game?

-Pay varies by division and number of umpires.
+Pay varies by division.
 See the pay structure included at the bottom of this page.

 What training requirements are there for umpires?